Skip to main content

 When tensor cores scale faster than everything around them, the money moves to the kernel layer.

-The loud claim from Together AI's launch post is easy to repeat: on Blackwell B200 with BF16, FlashAttention-4 reaches up to 1605 TFLOPs/s, or 71% utilization, with forward-pass performance up to 1.3x faster than cuDNN 9.13 and as much as 2.7x faster than Triton.
-Those are real numbers, and they matter.
-But if you stop there, you reduce the story to benchmark flex.
+Yes, Together AI's launch post gives the headline numbers everyone wants to tweet: up to 1605 TFLOPs/s on Blackwell B200 with BF16, 71% utilization, forward-pass performance up to 1.3x faster than cuDNN 9.13, and as much as 2.7x faster than Triton.
+Those numbers matter.
+But the point is not that Blackwell is fast.
+We already had that memo.

 Editorial diagram showing wide tensor-compute lanes on Blackwell narrowing into shared-memory and softmax bottlenecks before a tuned attention pipeline restores flow.